Your Choice - 2022 Representation Review

 • Under the proposal, can a person stand as a candidate stand in both a ward and in the at-large category in a similar manner to standing as a candidate for both Mayor and for Council under the current system?

-keith81 asked over 2 years ago
+keith81 asked about 3 years ago

 Kia ora Keith81, a candidate may only stand in one ward (so either General Ward or Māori Ward or At Large), however the candidate can choose to stand in a Ward and/or for Mayor.